Welcome to the Zen Buddhist Temple of Chicago

 deity, but rather serves as an example of the realization

-we express through our Zazen practice.
-Practitioners of other
+that is expressed through our Zazen practice.
+Practitioners

 their existing spiritual practice.

-us for an Introduction to Zen Meditation Workshop on Sunday
+Please join us for an Introduction to Zen Meditation Workshop

-instruction in Zazen and a shortened period of Zazen< better
+of basic instruction in Zazen and shortened meditation periods

 year we celebrate various Zen Buddhist Holidays.
-Check our
+Check back

 Our services at the Zen Buddhist Temple of Chicago are open to all.